vedu1234255324254/QSA-of-Student-Sentiment/README.md

 This repository houses the essential components I used to engineer these strategic insights:

   * **`OUP_Data_Analysis_and_Visualization.ipynb`**: 🧠 This Jupyter Notebook is where the core analytical horsepower resides.
 From data ingestion and cleaning to advanced visualization, it's a comprehensive walkthrough of the entire insights generation pipeline.
 Consider it my strategic blueprint. 📈
-  * **`OUP_Dataset_Generated.csv`** & **`OUP_Dataset_Generated (1).csv`**: 💾 These CSV files contain the synthesized customer feedback data.
+  * **** & **`OUP_Dataset_Generated (1).csv`**: 💾 These CSV files contain the synthesized customer feedback data.
 While generated, this dataset was meticulously crafted to reflect the types of feedback and common scenarios I observed during my OUP internship, ensuring a high degree of real-world applicability.
 They're my foundational data assets. 😉
   * **`OUP_Visualizations.png`** & **`QSA_Visualizations.png`**: 🎨 Visualizing data isn't just art; it's about making complex insights immediately digestible.
 These PNGs showcase key findings through compelling charts and graphs, designed to facilitate quick comprehension and strategic alignment. ✨

 ## Key Takeaways: Unpacking the Insights 🕵️‍♀️